-\subsubsection{Air Voids}
+\subsubsection{Air~Voids}

-Air pockets caused by improper concrete pouring are a defect that can reduce the structural integrity of reinforced concrete \cite{sun_air_2022}.
-Due to the simplicity of this defect, spherical air voids were placed in the concrete in order to gauge muography's resolving capacity, in lieu of a future study.
-Each volume contained 0--3 spherical air voids, with diameters ranging from 10--100~mm.
+Air pockets caused by improper concrete pouring are a defect that can reduce the structural integrity of reinforced concrete~\cite{sun_air_2022}.
+Due to the simplicity of this defect, spherical air voids were placed in the concrete in order to gauge muography's resolving capacity in~lieu of a future study.
+Each volume contained 0--3 spherical air voids, with~diameters ranging from 10 to 100~mm.

-\subsubsection{`Unknown' Objects}
+\subsubsection{`Unknown'~Objects}

-Between 0--2 `unknowns' were added as a control to the dataset consisting of objects we would not find in reinforced concrete to add variety and shape for model generalisation.
-These consisted of boxes, cylinders and spheres which did not exceed a 3D bounding box with edges limited between 35~mm and 75~mm.
-The densities of these objects were randomly selected from water, aluminium, iron, lead and uranium and were randomly oriented upon placement in the volume.
+Between 0 and 2 `unknowns' were added as a control to the dataset consisting of objects we would not find in reinforced concrete to add variety and shape for model generalization.
+These consisted of boxes, cylinders, and spheres which did not exceed a 3D bounding box with edges limited between 35~mm and 75~mm.
+The densities of these objects were randomly selected from water, aluminium, iron, lead, and uranium and were randomly orientated upon placement in the~volume.

-\subsection{Pix2pix with WGAN-GP}
+\subsection{Pix2pix with~WGAN-GP}

-The pix2pix model is a conditional generative adversarial network (cGAN) that utilizes a U-Net for its generator and a PatchGAN for its discriminator \cite{isola_image--image_2017}.
-In the base pix2pix cGAN model, the generator minimizes a combined loss: \begin{linenomath}
+The pix2pix model is a conditional Generative Adversarial Network (cGAN) that utilises a U-Net for its generator and a PatchGAN for its discriminator~\cite{isola_image--image_2017}.
+In~the base pix2pix cGAN model, the~generator minimises a combined loss: \begin{linenomath}

-\end{linenomath} where \( \mathcal{L}_{\text{pixel}} \) is the pixel-wise loss function of the generator, $\lambda_{\text{pixel}}$ the weighting of the pixel-wise loss and \( \mathcal{L}_{\text{adv}} \) the adversarial loss based on binary classification in the discriminator (real/fake).
+\end{linenomath} where \( \mathcal{L}_{\text{pixel}} \) is the pixelwise loss function of the generator, $\lambda_{\text{pixel}}$ is the weighting of the pixelwise loss, and \( \mathcal{L}_{\text{adv}} \) is the adversarial loss based on binary classification in the discriminator (real/fake).
 This binary classification provides the generator with little information on how close the distribution of generated images is to true distribution.
-To better quantify this difference we can use the Wasserstein distance, also known as the Earth-mover's distance \cite{arjovsky_wasserstein_2017}.
+To better quantify this difference, we can use the Wasserstein distance, also known as the Earth mover's distance~\cite{arjovsky_wasserstein_2017}.
 This measures the performance of the discriminator, increasing the smoothness of gradients and importantly providing informative feedback for training the generator.
-Unlike binary classification, the Wasserstein distance is computed using the Kantorovich-Rubinstein duality, which restricts the discriminator to be a 1-Lipschitz function.
-This constraint ensures that the discriminator's gradients are stable and meaningful, which is important for the generator to learn effectively.
+Unlike binary classification, the~Wasserstein distance is computed using the Kantorovich--Rubinstein duality, which restricts the discriminator to be a 1-Lipschitz function.
+This constraint ensures that the discriminator's gradients are stable and meaningful, which is important for the generator to learn~effectively.